pypa/auditwheel/README.rst

 1. ``deloc8`` uses the `DT_NEEDED <https://en.wikipedia.org/wiki/Direct_binding>`_
    information from the Python extension modules to determine which system system libraries they depend on.
-Code that that dynamically loads compiled code at at runtime using ``ctypes`` / ``cffi`` (from Python) or ``dlopen`` (from C/C++) doesn't contain this information in a way that can be statically determined, so dependencies that are loaded via those mechanisms will be missed.
+Code that that dynamically loads libraries at at runtime using ``ctypes`` / ``cffi`` (from Python) or ``dlopen`` (from C/C++) doesn't contain this information in a way that can be statically determined, so dependencies that are loaded via those mechanisms will be missed.